 Documentation necessity

 Detailed documentation is important in claiming the multi-generational tax credit.
-Homeowners must keep records of all renovation costs, including receipts and invoices.
+Homeowners must keep records of all renovation costs, including receipts and invoices

 This paperwork serves as proof of the renovations’ purpose and cost.
 Without it, claiming the tax credit could become challenging.
 Authorities require this evidence to verify that the renovations align with the tax credit’s qualifications.